MicrosoftDocs/winrt-api/windows.devices.wifi/wifiadapter_scanasync_1036183308.md

 An asynchronous scan operation.
 On successful completion, returns a list of networks scanned by this adapter.

 ## -remarks
+You should call this API from a foreground app.
+If it is called from a background task, you will see an "Access Denied" error message or a similar message.

 ## -examples